 Aurora Tights creates athletic apparel for dancers and ice skaters in all shades and sizes.

-The Aurora team is comprised of a figure skater, synchornized ice skater and a competitive dancer.
-Jasmine, Imani and Sydney attended the University of Maryland College Park and are sisters of Delta Sigma Theta Sorority, Inc.
+The Aurora team is composed of a figure skater, synchronized ice skater, and a competitive dancer with over 60 years of performing experience combined.
+Imani Rickerby, Jasmine Snead, and Sydney Parker attended the University of Maryland, College Park, and are sisters of Delta Sigma Theta Sorority, Inc.

 Jasmine, a figure skater of over 20 years, used to dye her tights in a bathtub before every competition, and the process was time-consuming, messy, experimental, and expensive.
 On the opposite end of the spectrum, Imani, a lifetime synchronized ice skater, grew up skating in tights that were too pale for her complexion.
 While they had different experiences, they were unified in feeling marginalized, unheard, and unseen in the sport they loved.

-Both figure skating and dance are diversifying rapidly.
+Both ice skating and dance are diversifying rapidly.
 To best support this inclusive environment, we need to change the definition of beauty in performance sports.
 To do this, the first step is ensuring that all performers have apparel in their unique skin tone.
 Currently, there is a whole population of performers who do not have tights that match their skin color or do not like the shades that are available to them.
-We strive to make sure women and girls, just like us, feel comfortable in their skin and excel at their athletic passions.
+We strive to make sure adult and children, just like us, feel comfortable in their skin and excel at their athletic passions.